ejongepier/NanoClass/README.md

 - [x] Write tomat: a tool that converts the various type's of outputs to taxonomy and "OTU/ASV"-style tables.
 - [x] Implement taxonomic barplot to compare across tools and samples.
 - [x] Write toconsensus: a tool that assigns consensus and majority classifications, based on the combined results of the individual tools.
-- [x] Implement accuracy plots for all samples, methods and taxonomic levels
+- [x] Implement precision plots for all samples, methods and taxonomic levels
 - [x] Implement runtim plots per method and sample.
 - [x] Assess small subsample representativeness.
 - [x] Implement archiving of analyses for pubication of data + pipeline on e.g. Zenodo